-A tumor can be benign (not dangerous to health) or malignant (has the potential to be dangerous).
-Benign tumors are not considered cancerous: their cells are close to normal in appearance, they grow slowly, and they do not invade nearby tissues or spread to other parts of the body.
-Malignant tumors are cancerous.
-Left unchecked, malignant cells eventually can spread beyond the original tumor to other parts of the body.
+A tumour can be benign (not dangerous to health) or malignant (has the potential to be dangerous).
+Benign tumours are not considered cancerous: their cells are close to normal in appearance, they grow slowly, and they do not invade nearby tissues or spread to other parts of the body.
+Malignant tumours are cancerous.
+Left unchecked, malignant cells eventually can spread beyond the original tumour to other parts of the body.

 Gender, Stress and Anxiety, Being Overweight, Smoking, Personal history of breast cancer, etc.

 Breast cancer symptoms vary widely from lumps to swelling to skin changes and many breast cancers have no obvious symptoms at all.
 Symptoms that are similar to those of breast cancer may be the result of non-cancerous conditions like infection or a cyst.

 Initially, breast cancer may not cause any symptoms.
 A lump may be too small for you to feel or to cause any unusual changes you can notice on your own.
 Often, an abnormal area turns up on a screening mammogram (X-ray of the breast), which leads to further testing.

 In some cases, however, the first sign of breast cancer is a new lump or mass in the breast that you or your doctor can feel.
 A lump that is painless, hard, and has uneven edges is more likely to be cancer.
 But sometimes cancers can be tender, soft, and rounded.
 So it’s important to have anything unusual checked by your doctor.

 According to the American Cancer Society, any of the following unusual changes in the breast can be a symptom of breast cancer:

 swelling of all or part of the breast

 skin irritation or dimpling

 redness, scaliness, or thickening of the nipple or breast skin